lizaandtoph/liza-and-toph/replit.md

 # Overview

-This is a React-based web application called "Liza & Toph" that helps parents track their child's developmental milestones and discover age-appropriate products, toys, and books.
-The application provides personalized "Play Boards" based on a child's age range, interests, and developmental stage.
-Users complete a questionnaire about their child, and the system generates customized recommendations including developmental milestones, activity ideas, and curated product suggestions.
+This is a React-based web application called "Liza & Toph" that helps parents track their children's developmental milestones and discover age-appropriate products, toys, and books.
+The application provides personalized "Play Boards" based on each child's age range, interests, and developmental stage.
+Parents can manage multiple children in their account, with each child having their own profile and personalized recommendations.
+Users complete a questionnaire for each child, and the system generates customized recommendations including developmental milestones, activity ideas, and curated product suggestions.

 # User Preferences